microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-receiver-mplab/README.md

 ##  IR Receiver

-* Connect IR Click board in mikroBUS™ slot 2 of the Curiosity Nano Base for click boards.
+* Insert IR Click board in mikroBUS™ slot 2 of the Curiosity Nano Base for click boards.
-* Connect LCD mini Click board in mikroBUS™ slot 3 of the Curiosity Nano Base for click boards.
+* Insert LCD mini Click board in mikroBUS™ slot 3 of the Curiosity Nano Base for click boards.
 * MCU port pins used in the application are discribed in the below table.

 |Sr.No| MCU Port pin #|Signal Name|Signal Description|IN/OUT|